dbrownidau/constitution/CASSA-Constitution.md

 2.7.
 “School” or “SSci” meaning the School of Science at Edith Cowan University.

 2.8.
-"SCSS' meaning the School of Computer and Security Science at Edith Cowan University.
+"SCSS" meaning the School of Computer and Security Science at Edith Cowan University.

 2.9.
 "SCIS" meaning the School of Computer and Information Science at Edith Cowan University.